Vrekt/ArcNukkit/README.md

 - `arc.commands.cancelban` Allows a player to cancel a pending ban.
 - `arc.commands.reloadconfig` Allows a player to reload the Arc configuration.
 - `arc.commands.debug` Allows a player to view debug information with each violation.
+- `arc.commands.timings` Allows a player to view check timings.
+- `arc.commands.violationhistory` Allows a player to view violation history of another player.

 *Bypass all checks*
 - `arc.bypass` Allows you to bypass all checks.